zhanglj37/sampleMplus/README.md

 ## Description

-Using Monte Carlo simulation method, this "sampleMplus" (Sample size determination using Mplus) package can explore the least sample size for your model.
+Using Monte Carlo simulation method, this "sampleMplus" package can explore the least sample size for your structural equation models.

 The least sample size is chosen based on the following criteria: